PeterZhang888/Case-Study-in-HPC-1/CaseStudy Case4/README.md

 This Jupyter notebook contains the demonstration and numerical test.

 It imports the functions from `Poisson2D.py` and `Cycle.py`, generates a random right-hand side vector, starts from the zero initial guess, applies fewer than 15 V-cycles, records the residual norm after each cycle, and plots the convergence result.

-## How to Run

-Make sure the following three files are in the same folder:

-- `Poisson2D.py`
-- `Cycle.py`
-- `Test.ipynb`

-Open the notebook with:

-`jupyter notebook Test.ipynb`

-or:

-`jupyter lab Test.ipynb`

-Then run the cells in order.

-## Required Packages

-The code uses:

-- `numpy`
-- `scipy`
-- `matplotlib`

-They can be installed with:

-`pip install numpy scipy matplotlib`

-## Output

-The notebook produces a plot of the residual norm

-$$
-\|f - Au\|_2
-$$

-against the number of V-cycles.

-A decreasing line on the logarithmic plot shows that the multigrid V-cycle is converging.